Reedbed boardwalk

 ar_reedbed_717x403.jpg

-Make a detour along the little path to the Reed Chamber in the carr woodland.
-A lovely quiet place to sit and relax while you take in the sounds of the reedbed.
-It makes a great shelter in case of a sudden shower, too!
+Make the detour along the little path to the Reed Chamber halfway through the boardwalk.
+It’s a lovely quiet place to sit and relax while you take in the sounds of the reedbed.
+It makes a great shelter in case of a sudden shower!

 Wildlife tips

 The stretch of the boardwalk, beside the Meadow Maze, is a great spot to look for water voles.
-In the reedbed listen out for reed buntings and cettis warblers and look up to see the majestic Offham Hanger, where peregrines and buzzards soar.
-In woodland carr you may spot blue tits nesting or water rails in the winter.
-At Reedbed Hide the feeding tables often attract wintering bearded tits and nest boxes home to Pipistrelle bats.
+In the reedbed listen out for water rails and Cetti’s warblers and look up to see the majestic Offham Hanger, where peregrines and buzzards soar.

 Did you know?